 BIOSS Research Area A: Intracellular Signalling Pathways

 Cellular signalling is the key to any form of life.
-Research in BIOSS-1 raised the concept that cellular signalling is mediated through protein assemblies of different complexity that operate as integrated circuits.
+Research in BIOSS raised the concept that cellular signalling is mediated through protein assemblies of different complexity.
 Comprehensive understanding of these assemblies and their finely orchestrated operation represents the key to physiology, pathophysiology and manipulation of cells and organs.

-BIOSS-A1 focusses on signalling at and across the plasma membrane studying organization of protein complexes and networks.
-The rules of their assembly as well as the structural and mechanistic details of their operation are studied by an integrative approach of high-end proteomic, biochemical, structural and functional analyses of a variety of distinct classes of membrane proteins.
+BIOSS-A1 focuses on signalling at the plasma membrane studying organization of protein complexes.
+The rules of their assembly as well as the structural and mechanistic details of their operation are studied by a combined approach of high-end proteomic, biochemical, structural and functional analyses of a variety of distinct classes of membrane proteins.
 Investigations of how extracellular signals are translated into changes in gene expression and how epigenetic modifications of chromatin modulate proliferation, cell fate decisions and differentiation are pursued in BIOSS-A2.

 Funded projects within Area A

 - Single-molecule superresolution imaging of the X chromosome using oligopaints FISH technology (Dr. Asifa Akhtar)